luminwis-commits/survive5min-privacy/index.md

 - Device information (model, OS version, language, country)
 - Approximate location (city level, derived from IP address)
 - Ad impressions and clicks

+### The "Allow Tracking" prompt on iOS

+On iPhone and iPad, the game shows Apple's **"Allow this app to track your activity?"** prompt once, the first time you open it.
+Your answer changes the ads you see.

+- **Allow** — you see ads matched to your interests
+- **Ask App Not to Track** — you still see ads, but they are not matched to your interests

+**Either way, every part of the game remains fully playable.** You can change your mind at any time in Settings (see below).

 This information is **collected and processed by Google.
 The developer has no access to it.**